-Geosyntec is providing a variety of engineering and permitting services at an active oil refinery in the San Francisco Bay Area.
-The Regional Water Quality Control Board (RWQCB) requires formal engineering closure plans for 12 inactive waste management units (WMUs) at the refinery facility, seven of which were also under U.S. Enviromental Protection Agency (USEPA) Resource Conservation and Recovery Act (RCRA) corrective action requirements.
+Geosyntec is providing a variety of engineering and permitting services at an oil refinery in the San Francisco Bay Area.
+The Regional Water Quality Control Board (RWQCB) requires formal engineering closure plans for inactive waste management units (WMUs) at the refinery facility.

-These WMUs range from 0.1 to 46 acres in size, and were used historically to manage a wide variety of refinery waste streams such as crude oils and distillates, spent acids, oily sludges, and metals-bearing catalysts.
+These WMUs were used historically to manage a wide variety of refinery waste streams such as crude oils and distillates, spent acids, oily sludges, and metals-bearing catalysts.
 The RWQCB directed the PRP Group to include the effects of sea level rise (SLR) in the engineering closure design for the five WMUs remaining to be closed.
-Geosyntec provided SLR guidance for closure designs due to their close proximity to the tidal influence zone of the San Francisco Bay and nearby surface water features.
+Geosyntec provided SLR guidance for closure designs due to their proximity to the tidal influence zone of the San Francisco Bay and nearby surface water features.

 Geosyntec's Scope of Services